How Do I Handle My Puppy’s Increased Energy Levels?

 Behavioral Training Programs

 For puppies with persistent high energy levels and challenging behaviors, behavioral training programs can be beneficial.
-These programs are typically by professional dog trainers or behaviorists who specialize in addressing problematic behaviors.
+These programs are typically led by professional dog trainers or behaviorists who specialize in addressing problematic behaviors.
 A behavioral training program can provide guidance on managing your puppy's energy levels, establishing boundaries, and addressing specific behavioral issues.
 These programs often incorporate positive reinforcement training techniques and strategies tailored to your puppy's individual needs.
 Seeking professional help can provide you with the tools and knowledge necessary to manage your puppy's energy levels effectively and ensure their well-being.

 Addressing Separation Anxiety